Curriculum by year

 - Mr A Bulmer - Teacher of Computing

 - GCSE Computer Science - OCR (J277)

 - Creative iMedia Level 1/2 - OCR (J834) - Technical award

-In addition to the timetabled lessons the ICT and Computer Science department enhances the curriculum through a range of lunchtime clubs.
+In addition to the timetabled lessons the Computing department enhances the curriculum through a range of lunchtime clubs.

 We also have links with the following organisations:

 - Teesside University - Hello world